24/7 care

 We ask for all blood donors to:

-- Allow pictures of your cat or dog in various marketing and social media advertisements
+• Allow pictures of your cat or dog in various marketing and social media promotions

 Are blood donations safe?